Business Advice Centre

 We provide a free service of business advice to the East London community on behalf of the Royal Docks School of Business and Law.

 Our Business Advice Centre is student-led but supervised by business professionals with many years of experience in their field.
-Our community focused initiative provides our students with practical and necessary on the job experience, at no cost to the East London community.
+Our community-focused initiative provides our students with practical and necessary on-the-job experience, at no cost to the East London community.

 Meet with our student teams to receive support, under the supervision of qualified RDSBL staff.
 We aim to assist with business-related problems drawing upon the University’s resources and may refer enquirers to our other community support facilities where their expertise may be most relevant, these include: